Yes, it’s possible to make a morning commute through Iowa sound like a drive to work in Florence.

 Major recurring themes are consumer technologies and video games, but many other areas are covered: computer translations, wireless payments, financial software, chip development, etc.

 Predictably, the Italian is fast and enthusiastic, so you may want to use your podcast player to slow it down a bit.

-Unlike most of the other podcasts presented here, “Fisicast” is mostly tightly scripted, which has advantages and disadvantages.
+Unlike many of the other podcasts presented here, “Fisicast” is mostly tightly scripted, which has advantages and disadvantages.

 This history podcast is a part of the larger radio program “Mix 24” from Italy’s Radio 24.
 In the parent program, Giovanni Minoli provides a more in-depth discussion of items in the news or trends in the culture.

-If you find particular guests or radio stations whom you enjoy, they can in turn lead you in the direction of other podcasts.
+If you find particular guests or radio stations that you enjoy, they can in turn lead you in the direction of other podcasts.

 And hopefully, as more Italians begin to catch on to the joys of podcasts, there will eventually be more on offer.
 Regardless, you’ve already got more audio available than any one Italian learner could ever listen to—and all the more reason to keep learning this fantastic language.